-Do not install narrow width sheathing at the ridge, which often experiences heavier foot traffic during construction and maintenance.
+Avoid installing narrow width sheathing at the ridge, which often experiences heavier foot traffic during construction and maintenance.
 Instead, locate them in intermediate rows in the roof diaphragm.
 See Figure 5 on page 4.
 Narrow-width sheathing should cover at least two spans between rafters with the long dimension of the sheathing running perpendicular to the supports.
-One sheathing clip is required in a span of 16" or less and 2 clips-equally spaced-are required for spans over 16".
+When used, two sheathing clips equally spaced should be placed between each pair of supports.

 Alternatively, lumber blocking may be used either edgewise or flatwise along panel edges.
 The minimum requirement is a 2x4, of any grade except utility, attached per code.
-See the table below for minimum support recommendations.
+See the table for minimum support recommendations.